rladies/community/README.md

 All of us are passionate about our communities; we acknowledge that discussions may have emotional content, because when we care at any level about what we are discussing, then emotions play a role.

-Our goal with this procedure is to create a clear, transparent and safe process to have these discussions.
+Our goal with this procedure is to create a clear, transparent, and safe process to have these discussions.

 ## Scope of the community discussions

-The Leadership Team and the Global Team will propose topic for discussion.
+The Leadership Team and the Global Team will propose topics for discussion.
 We will follow this process if we intend to make _substantial_ changes to R-Ladies.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part you are proposing to change, but may include the following: